 The U.S. Air Force utilizes the EPOS smoke hood for trained individuals in military aircraft emergencies such as decompression, fire, evacuation, rescue, smoke-filled cabins, toxic fumes or hazardous cargo spills.

 The EPOS smoke hood utilizes compressed aviation grade oxygen and CO2 scrubbers to furnish up to 60 minutes of oxygen for someone at rest.
 The patented hood provides 360° visibility and dons in less than 15 seconds.

-The one-size-fits-all design of the EPOS simply slips over the head.
+The one-size-fits-all design of the Emergency Passenger Oxygen System simply slips over the head.
 There is no mouthpiece or nose clip to impede communication and the smoke hood allows for corrective or protective eyewear with no restrictions.

 At only 2 lbs., the Essex EPOS is the lightest and most comfortable smoke hood available.
 The EPOS has a maintenance-free 10-1/2 year life span.